swalker326/fly-secrets/README.md

 `fly-secrets` reads your `.env` file in the current directory and updates your secrets on fly.io.
 Only the secrets specified after the `# FLY SECRETS` comment in the `.env` file will be considered for updating.

+The script will look for a `fly.toml` file and prompt you if you would like to update the secrets for that app defined in fly.foml.
+This is overridden if you provide a -a tag to the command.

 This tool makes it easy to manage and synchronize your application secrets between your local environment and your fly.io deployment.

 ## Installation